Lord-Turmoil/Mars-for-BUAA/README.md

 ## Modifications

-To change the instruction statistics feature, you can modify the `mars.tools.InstructionStatistisc` class by changing the `m_instWeights` field.
+To change the instruction statistics feature, you can modify the `mars.util.InstructionStatisticsHelper` class by changing the `m_instWeights` field.

 In GUI mode, it won't output `InstructionStatistics.txt`.
 In CLI mode, this feature is injected into `mars.MarsLaunch`.